In Nairobi, many mechanics are notorious for taking advantage of their customers' ignorance.

 The government is finally addressing the plight of many ‘Wendos’ with no formal education but have acquired the skills in various fields such as construction, as well as the jua kali sector which is key in Kenya’s industrialisation efforts.

-In June 2021, President Uhuru Kenyatta ordered the Kenya National Qualifications Authority (KNQA) to come up with a framework under which youths in the Jua Kali sector can be awarded certificates based on the skills they have acquired at work and without having to seek formal education.
+In June 2021, then-President Uhuru Kenyatta ordered the Kenya National Qualifications Authority (KNQA) to come up with a framework under which youths in the Jua Kali sector can be awarded certificates based on the skills they have acquired at work and without having to seek formal education.

 JOIN OUR PULSE COMMUNITY!